What is pegmatite?

-Large crystal growth in pegmatites are not attributed to slow rate of crystallization but indeed the low-viscosity fluids are the reason.
-In the early stages of magma crystallization, the melt contains the water dissolved with other volatiles like chlorine, fluorine and carbon dioxide.
-The water in the early crystallization is remained in the melt as crystal start to form, water then separates and escapes the melt.
+Large crystal growth in pegmatites are not attributed to slow rate of crystallisation but indeed the low-viscosity fluids are the reason.
+In the early stages of magma crystallisation, the melt contains the water dissolved with other volatile like chlorine, fluorine and carbon dioxide.
+The water in the early crystallisation is remained in the melt as crystal start to form, water then separates and escapes the melt.
 The pockets of water are super heated that contains huge amount of dissolved ions.
-This water moves freely and are more mobile than that of the melt which when crystallizes produce large crystal which are the pegmatites.
+This water moves freely and are more mobile than that of the melt which when crystallises produce large crystal which are the pegmatites.

-Pegmatite form from the water separated from the melt so it will crystallize at the margins and in fractures of the country rock.
-The water enters the fractures and then form crystals which in turn produces pegmatite dykes.
+Pegmatite form from the water separated from the melt so it will crystallise at the margins and in fractures of the country rock.
+The water enters the fractures and then form crystals which in turn produces pegmatite dykes or pegmatite dikes.
 These are mined for associated gemstones and minerals which cannot be produced with other rock types.

 Rare minerals associated with pegmatites

-As the crystallization occurs, the ions that have no role in common rock formation are dissolved in the water which separate from the melt and when these ions crystallizes produces rare Earth minerals such as lithium, beryllium in small ions and large ions have tantalum, columbium and niobium forming minerals tantalite, columbite and niobite.
+As the crystallisation occurs, the ions that have no role in common rock formation are dissolved in the water which separate from the melt and when these ions crystallises produces rare Earth minerals such as lithium, beryllium in small ions and large ions have tantalum, columbium and niobium forming minerals tantalite, columbite and niobite.

 Uses of pegmatite